 The U.S. government requires air travelers worldwide to present either a

 The basis for these additional measures is the global airline testing order "Requirement for negative pre-departure COVID-19 test result or documentation of recovery from COVID-19 for all airline or other aircraft passengers arriving into the United States from any foreign country."
 The order applies to direct and connecting flights to the U.S. by travelers who are two years of age or older and imposes specific requirements regarding the COVID-19 test or confirmation letter.
+Furthermore, an additional tightening of these regulations came into force on December 06, 2021, which now requires uniformly for all travelers a COVID-19 test proof before departure, which may not be older than one day.

 Individuals who have previously had COVID-19 must provide evidence of their recovery.